opensearch-project/documentation-website/_opensearch/rest-api/cat/cat-allocation.md

 All cat allocation URL parameters are optional.

-In addition to the [common URL parameters]({{site.url}}{{site.baseurl}}/opensearch/rest-api/cat/index#common-url-parameters), you can specify the following parameters:
+In addition to the [common URL parameters]({{site.url}}{{site.baseurl}}/opensearch/rest-api/cat/index), you can specify the following parameters:

 Parameter | Type | Description
 :--- | :--- | :---
 bytes | Byte size | Specify the units for byte size.
 For example, `7kb` or `6gb`.
-For more information, see [Supported units]({{site.url}}{{site.baseurl}}/opensearch/units/). local | Boolean | Whether to return information from the local node only instead of from the master node.
-Default is false. master_timeout | Time | The amount of time to wait for a connection to the master node.
+For more information, see [Supported units]({{site.url}}{{site.baseurl}}/opensearch/units/). local | Boolean | Whether to return information from the local node only instead of from the cluster_manager node.
+Default is false. cluster_manager_timeout | Time | The amount of time to wait for a connection to the cluster manager node.
 Default is 30 seconds.

 ## Response